Skip to main content

 2. Engage your core as you step one foot back off the step and drop into a deep lunge.
 Your front knee should be aligned with your toe, and your back knee should almost touch the ground.

-3. Your torso should be tilted forward about 20 degrees, hinging from the hips.
-Maintain a straight back.
+3. Your torso should be tilted forward about 20 degrees, hinging from your hips.
+Try to maintain a straight back.

-4. Push through the heel on the step to return to the starting position.
+4. Push through your heel on the step to return to the starting position.

 5. Complete 30 reps, alternating sides.